Skip to main content

 AWS Private Certificate Authority

-AWS Private Certificate Authority (Private CA) is a highly available, managed private certificate authority (CA) service.
-With AWS Private CA, you can create private certificates to identify resources and protect data.
-Using AWS Private CA can help you avoid outages and improve uptime by automating CA and certificate management using API calls, AWS CLI commands, or AWS CloudFormation templates.
+With AWS Private CA, you can create private certificates to help identify resources and protect data.
+AWS Private CA is designed to help you avoid outages and improve uptime by helping with CA and certificate management using API calls, AWS CLI commands, or AWS CloudFormation templates.

-The service’s APIs allow developers to customize and deploy private certificates, and administrators can use AWS Private CA to create a fully cloud-based CA hierarchy or a hybrid hierarchy combining cloud and on-premises CAs.
-AWS Private CA is a cryptographically agile service with different key algorithms and key sizes, in addition to hardware-protected private keys.
+The service’s APIs enable developers to customize and deploy private certificates, and administrators can use AWS Private CA to create a cloud-based CA hierarchy or a hybrid hierarchy combining cloud and on-premises CAs.
+AWS Private CA is designed to be a cryptographically agile service with different key algorithms and key sizes, in addition to hardware-protected private keys.

 Modes